 - Adding Help text under the Help tab which lets the template designer add Help text attached to a Clause aspect to guide users generating a Smart Document from the template.
 In Document Editor, the Help text can be displayed by clicking on a question mark symbol on the right side of a Clause.

 Article is a special type of Clause that could have only its title from which Legito will automatically generate a system name for the article.
-Elements can’t be currently inserted directly to Article, but you can of course insert Paragraphs.
+Elements cannot be currently inserted directly to Article, but you can of course insert Paragraphs.